National Institute for Christian Education Research

-You can download a PDF of our Introductory Booklet and also a PDF of the Address by the Right Reverend John Pritchard, Bishop of Oxford at the December 2011 launch of NICER (the Reverend speaks for the Church of England on Education).
-See "DOWNLOAD" at the top right of this page.
+You can also download a PDF of our Introductory Booklet and also a PDF of the Address by the Right Reverend John Pritchard, Bishop of Oxford at the December 2011 launch of NICER (the Reverend speaks for the Church of England on Education).

 Watch Professor Trevor Cooling being interviewed about Christian school education at the Chelmsford Diocese Church School Leaders' conference, April 2013.|

 NICER LAUNCHES UNIQUE RESEARCH PROJECT INTO CHRISTIAN EDUCATION

 A unique national research project to investigate the impact of a distinctively Christian ethos on pupils’ learning has been launched by the National Institute for Christian Education Research (NICER) at Canterbury Christ Church University.

 Professor Trevor Cooling, Director of NICER at Canterbury Christ Church University, said: “This will be the only piece of national research to investigate the impact of secondary schools systematically implementing a distinctively Christian ethos in their approaches to teaching and learning.
 The Church brands its schools as distinctively Christian but research-wise we need to know the impact this has on students, schools and the classroom.

 “The research will entail intensive work with up to five secondary schools from various locations around the UK which are sponsored by Christian organisations, including the Church of England.